 The development of good captions that effectively link figures and tables to the main body of the text is often neglected by authors.
 That is unfortunate because busy readers will sometimes look only at the figures and tables and their captions in a document and not read any of the text in the body.
-Annotations and captions must therefore be specific, thorough, and highly descriptive.
+That means that annotations and captions need to be specific, thorough, and highly descriptive.
 Most of the guidelines for writing captions are the same whether they are for figures or tables, but there are important differences as well.
 Some of the more frequently encountered issues (but certainly not all of them) are listed below.